mattgriffindev/waggy-tails/README.md

 **Site Structure**

 The website is a single-page website that contains only one HTML page - there are no additional pages.
-The website is divided into 5 main sections: (1) About Us; (2) Our Services; (3) Why Choose Us?
-(4) Reviews; and (5) Contact Us.
+The website is divided into 5 main sections: (1) Welcome; (2) Treatments & Prices; (3) Reasons to Choose Us (4) Customer Reviews; and (5) Get in Touch.

 This provides a more continuous, clean, and intuitive user experience - removing unnecessary clutter and focussing the user’s attention on the most important content, enabling the user to make a decision and act on it.
 The user navigates to different areas of the website by clicking on navigation links in the navigation menu, or by scrolling down the page to different sections of content.